Catastrophic Interference in Reinforcement Learning: A Solution Based on Context Division and Knowledge Distillation: Experiments and Evaluations

 \subsection{Baselines}

-We compare our method with five state-of-the-art methods, including DQN \cite{mnih2015human} and Rainbow \cite{hessel2018rainbow} based on experience replay, SRNN \cite{liu2019utility} based on local optimization for alleviating catastrophic interference, and two context division techniques ({\em i.e.}, Game Score (GS) \cite{jain2020algorithmic}, Initial States (IS) \cite{ghosh2018divide}) for efficient contextualization.
-We briefly introduce these baselines in the following.
+We evaluate our method in comparison to following state-of-the-art baseline methods for single-task RL: \begin{itemize} \item {\bf DQN} \cite{mnih2015human} is a representative algorithm of Deep RL, which reduces catastrophic interference using experience replay and fixed target networks.
+We use the DQN agent implemented in OpenAI Baselines. \item {\bf Rainbow} \cite{hessel2018rainbow} is the upgraded version of DQN containing six extensions, including a prioritized replay buffer \cite{schaul2016prioritized}, n-step returns \cite{sutton2018reinforcement}, Adam optimizer \cite{kingma2014adam} and distributional learning \cite{bellemare2017distributional} for stable RL training.
+The Rainbow agent is implemented in Google's Dopamine framework\footnote{Dopamine is a research framework developed by Google for fast prototyping of reinforcement learning algorithms: https://github.com/google/dopamine.} \cite{castro18dopamine}. \item {\bf SRNN} \cite{liu2019utility} employs a distributional regularizer to induce sparse representations in neural networks to avert catastrophic interference in the single-task RL.
+Here, we implement it in the form of fully online training. \item {\bf DSOM} \cite{lo2019overcoming} introduces a DSOM module to control the activation of the representation output layer to achieve local optimization.
+We reproduce it with reference to the original DSOM implementation\footnote{Dynamic Self-Organized maps: https://github.com/rougier/dynamic-som.}. \item {\bf TCNN} \cite{ghiassian2020improving} aims to remap the inputs to a higher-dimensional space using tile coding to sparsify the input features, reducing activation overlap.
+We adopt its implementation in \cite{pan2019fuzzy}. \end{itemize}

-\begin{itemize} \item {\bf DQN} \cite{mnih2015human} is a representative algorithm of Deep RL, which reduces catastrophic interference using experience replay and fixed target networks.
-We use the DQN agent implemented in OpenAI Baselines. \item {\bf Rainbow} \cite{hessel2018rainbow} is the upgraded version of DQN containing six extensions, including a prioritized replay buffer \cite{schaul2016prioritized}, n-step returns \cite{sutton2018reinforcement} and distributional learning \cite{bellemare2017distributional} for stable RL training.
-The Rainbow agent is implemented in Google's Dopamine framework\footnote{Dopamine is a research framework developed by Google for fast prototyping of reinforcement learning algorithms: https://github.com/google/dopamine.}. \item {\bf SRNN} \cite{liu2019utility} employs a distributional regularizer to induce sparse representations in neural networks to avert catastrophic interference in the single-task RL. \item {\bf CDaKD-GS} is our extension to DQN using the CDaKD scheme where the context division is based on the undiscounted accumulated game score in \cite{jain2020algorithmic} instead of all experienced states. \item {\bf CDaKD-IS} is another extension to DQN using the CDaKD scheme where the context division is based on the initial states distribution as in \cite{ghosh2018divide} instead of all experienced states. \end{itemize}
+In the experiments, we firstly use DQN as the underlying RL method to evaluate the effectiveness of IQ in comparison to all baselines on classic control tasks.
+We then extend them to high-dimensional Atari games to further validate the scalability of IQ.
+Note that TCNN suffers from scalability issues for benchmarks with high dimensionality as it increases the dimension of input to the neural network, and DSOM has not been applied to solve any high-dimensional RL tasks in \cite{lo2019overcoming}, whose implementation details are unclear.
+Therefore, we evaluate IQ-RE only in comparison to DQN and SRNN on the Atari games.
+Additionally, we also implement IQ-RE with Rainbow, to illustrate that our method is highly flexible and can be incorporated into various existing value-based RL models.